cardiffnlp/xlm-t/README.md

 # 2 - `UMSAB`, the Unified Multilingual Sentiment Analysis Benchmark

 As part of our framework, we also release a unified benchmark for cross-lingual sentiment analysis for eight different languages.
 All datasets are framed as tweet classification with three labels (positive, negative and neutral).
-The languages available we include are: Arabic, English, French, German, Hindi, Italian, Portuguese and Spanish.
+The languages included in the benchmark, as well as the datasets they are based on, are: Arabic (SemEval-2017, Rosenthal et al. 2017), English (SemEval-17, Rosenthal et al. 2017), French (Deft-2017, Benamara et al. 2017), German (SB-10K, Cieliebak et al. 2017), Hindi (SAIL 2015, Patra et al. 2015), Italian (Sentipolc-2016, Barbieri et al. 2016), Portuguese (SentiBR, Brum and Nunes, 2017) and Spanish (Intertass 2017, Díaz Galiano et al. 2018).
 The format for each dataset follows that of *TweetEval* with one line per tweet and label per line.

 ## `UMSAB` Results / Leaderboard